What is ISO?

 Like their film counterpart, when you have a higher digital ISO, the photo will appear brighter, so it’s easy to think of ISO as a ‘brightness slider’.

-Firstly, the amount of light in our everyday world changes depending on which country we are in, the time of year, the time of day, whether we are indoors, outdoors and whether we have any natural or artificial light available.
+One thing to note – the amount of light in our everyday world changes depending on which country we are in, the time of year, the time of day, whether we are indoors, outdoors and whether we have any natural or artificial light available.

 On top of that, we have to deal with aperture and shutter speed, all of which impact the amount of light available.
 This translates to a variety of possible settings to get a correctly exposed image.